Designed For Your Group

 Buy an existing facility or business group

-Buy an existing facility, or an existing operating group has the important advantage in that it will have staff and if appropriate residents already in place and can generate predictable revenue from day one.
+Buying an existing facility or an existing operating group has an important advantage in that it will have staff and, if appropriate, residents already in place - and can generate predictable revenue from day one.

 Lenders may be sympathetic.
 They are usually happier lending to acquire an established business which has already demonstrated viability with positive accounts over previous years.

-A very large scale of finance will be required, but at Rangewell, we frequently find funding solutions in the £million or even £ tens of millions level.
-Lending at this scale must be individually arranged, but solutions frequently are based around lending secured on property or a commercial mortgage.
+A very large scale of finance will be required, but at Rangewell, we frequently find funding solutions in the £millions or even £tens of millions level.
+Lending at this scale must be individually arranged, but solutions are frequently based around lending secured on property or a Commercial Mortgage.

 Set up a new facility